-I am a Schmidt AI in Science Fellow at the Dunlap Institute for Astronomy & Astrophysics at the University of Toronto.
+I am a Schmidt Fellow at the Dunlap Institute for Astronomy & Astrophysics at the University of Toronto.
 I received my Ph.D. in physics in 2021 from the University of Pittsburgh.

-My research lies at the intersection of observational cosmology, theoretical physics, and artificial intelligence.
+My research lies at the intersection of observational cosmology and theoretical physics.
 I study the Cosmic Microwave Background (CMB)—the oldest light in the Universe—to understand how our cosmos began and evolved.
 By developing new analysis techniques, I aim to extract every bit of information hidden in this ancient light to answer fundamental questions about physics and the Universe.

 What keeps me up at night:

-Building intelligent next-generation telescopes: How can we use AI to process the petabyte-scale data from next-generation experiments like the Simons Observatory?
+Building intelligent next-generation telescopes: How can we process the petabyte-scale data from next-generation experiments like the Simons Observatory?

 Testing fundamental symmetries: Does the Universe have a preferred direction?
 I search for signs of symmetry violations on cosmological scales in the CMB that would reveal new physics beyond our current understanding.